 Boshoff, C. (1997).
 An experimental study of service recovery options.
-International Journal of Service Industry Management, 8(2).
-30-110.
+International Journal of Service Industry Management, 8(2), 30-110.

 Chase, R., & Stewart, D. (1994).
 Make your service fail-safe.
 Sloan Management Review, 35(3), 35-44.

-Chris Turley –Poka-Yoke in the Service Sector August.25th 2010 , www.leanqcd.com
+Chris Turley –Poka-Yoke in the Service Sector.
+August25th 2010 , www.leanqcd.com

+Miralles, C., Holt, R., Marin-Garcia, J. A., & Canos-Daros, L. (2011).
+Universal design of workplaces through the use of Poka-Yokes: Case study and implications.
+Journal of Industrial Engineering and Management, 4(3), 436-452.

-Deshmukh.D.B and MAndale M.BPassengercar seatquality improvementthrough Poka-Yoke techniqueInternational Journal on mMechanical Engineering and Robotics (IJMER), ISSN:2321-5747, Volume -1 Issue-2 2013
+Deshmukh,D.B. and Mandale M.B.(2013).
+Passengercar seatquality improvementthrough Poka-Yoke technique.International Journal on Mechanical Engineering and Robotics (IJMER), 1(2) 82-85.
+ISSN:2321-5747.

 Foster, S.T.
 (2001).
-Managing quality An integrative approach.
+Managing quality - An integrative approach.
 New Jersey: Prentice Hall.

+Dudek-Burlikowska, M., & Szewieczek, D. (2009).
+The Poka-Yoke method as an improving quality tool of operations in the process.
+Journal of Achievements in Materials and Manufacturing Engineering, 36(1), 95-102.

-Grout, Campbell School of Business, Berry College , Mt Berry Georgia.
+Grout, J. R. Campbell School of Business, Berry College , Mt Berry Georgia.

+Patil, P. S., Parit, S. P., & Burali, Y. N. (2013).
+Review paper on “Poka Yoke: The revolutionary idea in total productive management”.
+Research Inventy: International Journal of Engineering and Science, 2(4), 19-24.

-Patel PK, Nair, Patel-A Review on use of mistake proofing (Poka-Yoke) tool in blowmolding process,InternationalJournal of Science and Research(IJSR), India Online ISSN:2319-7064
+Patel P.K., Nair, V., PatelN.
+(2013).
+A Review on use of mistake proofing (PokaYoke) tool in blowmolding process.InternationalJournal of Science and Research(IJSR),2(2), 93-97.
+India Online ISSN:2319-7064

+Sadri, R., Taheri, P., Azarsa, P.,& Ghavam, H. (2011).
+Improving productivity through mistake-proofing of construction processes.
+In 2011 International Conference on Intelligent Building and Management (p.
+280).
+Proc. of CSIT Vol. 5, IACSIT Press, Singapore.

-Ujjal Rao, MBBS, PhD, Ordersets: A poka-yoke for Clinical Decisions-Elsevier.
+Ujjal Rao, U. MBBS, PhD, Ordersets: A poka-yoke for Clinical Decisions-Elsevier.

 Objectives of the Study

-The objectives of the :
+The objectives of the present study are:

-1. To identify the most commonly occurring errors in hospital administration system with respect to OPD services, prescriptions, dispensing, medications and follow-ups.
+1. To identify the most commonly occurring errors in hospital administration systems with respect to OPD services, prescriptions, dispensing, medication and follow-ups.

-errors are inevitable and they occur activities like maintenance of files, fixing appointment, communication between doctors and patients. , objective is to identify the mistakes simple Poka-Yoke procedures.
-This objective be achieved through rimary data from respondents.
+Human errors are inevitable and they occur in hospitals during routine administrative activities like maintenance of files, fixing appointments, and communication between doctors and patients.
+Thus, the first objective is to identify the mistakes, followed by their reduction and elimination by implementing simple Poka-Yoke procedures.
+This objective can be achieved through primary data collected from the respondents.

-2. To design Poka-Yoke system avoid miscommunication between doctors and patients.
+2. To design a Poka-Yoke system for avoiding miscommunication between doctors and patients.

-relationship is , ’s relationship. o avoid doctor help to build good rapport with patients, respecting their dignity and privacy all times.
-Miscommunication can be reduced prescription
+The relationship between doctors and patients is crucial and if there is a communication gap between them, then their relationship can get complicated.
+In order to avoid such a situation, the doctors must devote their time in conversing with patients and understanding their needs.
+Such efforts help them to build a good rapport with their patients, while respecting their dignity and privacy at all times.
+Miscommunication between doctors and patients can be reduced through written prescriptions.

-3. To enable smooth flow of followups
+3. To enable a smooth flow of patient follow-ups

-ollow-up is , hospital administration plan check-up with date and time.
-Poke-Yoke software remind patient through telephonic call
+Patient follow-up is important in healthcare systems and the hospital administration must plan check-ups with the appropriate date and time.
+Poke-Yoke software can be used to set appointments, remind patients through telephonic calls, and enable the doctors and the administrative staff members to prepare themselves accordingly.

-Work Carried So Far:
+Work Carried So Far

+Continuous research is required for the proposed topic of the present study.
 The work carried so far includes:

-Contin work on literature survey
+Continuous work on literature survey

-Revised esearch ethodology
+Revised research methodology

-Scope of tudy
+Scope of study

-Continu Work on Literature Survey
+Continuous Work on Literature Survey

-like ournals, rticles and ebsites.
+The existing literature is surveyed and reviewed continuously through various online and offline sources like journals, articles and websites.

 Research Methodology